-Though most saw evil Mr. McMahon on the world stage in 1997, it wasn’t the first time Vince showed a reprehensible side of himself on a wrestling program.
-That would happen four years before.
-This is the story of the inter-promotional war between Vince McMahon and Jerry "The King" Lawler and the time Vince and several WWF stars invaded the USWA in Memphis.
+Though most saw the evil Mr. McMahon on the world stage in 1997, it wasn’t the first time he showed an unsavory side of himself on wrestling television.
+That would happen four years before!
+This is the lesser-known tale of the inter-promotional war between Vince McMahon and Jerry "The King" Lawler, and that time Vince and several WWE stars invaded the USWA in Memphis.

 The War Between the WWF and USWA That Turned Sports Entertainment on Its Head

 Fans who grew up before the Attitude Era remember Vince McMahon as a straight-laced ring announcer, interviewer, and commentator.

 A man of self-control (and a peculiar fashion sense), he’d wear yellow and powder blue suits and attempted to uphold all that was respectable while interviewing outlandish personalities such as Lou Albano, Dr. D David Shultz, and Don Muraco or while sitting alongside heelish personalities like Bobby "The Brain" Heenan and Jesse "The Body" Ventura at the commentator booth.

 In the aftermath of the Montreal Screwjob at WWF Survivor Series 1997, which unceremoniously ended Bret Hart’s career with the company, Vince’s on-air persona would evolve from a composed commentator to the Machiavellian Mr. McMahon character seen during the Attitude Era that was spawned from real hatred radiating from the fans.